George Tryon: Mediterranean fleet

-In December 1855 Lyons went to Marseilles to attend the peace conference for the Crimea, leaving his ship to sail to Malta.
+In December 1855 Lyons went to Marseille to attend the peace conference for the Crimea, leaving his ship to sail to Malta.
 While in the Aegean Sea the gland surrounding the propeller shaft failed, allowing water to flood into the ship.
 The bilge pumps could not cope with the flow, but the ship was kept afloat by connecting the cooling water pumps used to condense steam in the engine to the bilge instead of open sea.
 After use the water was pumped overboard and provided the engine remained running the ship could be kept clear of water.
 The ship was near the island of Zea, so Captain Mends circled the island through the night until with daylight he was able to beach the ship on a sandy bay.
 The engines then had to be kept working for four days while a dam was built around the ship to keep out the water and allow repairs to be made.
 Mends chose Tryon to go to Piraeus to summon help rather than a more senior officer because of his 'marked intelligence'.